tum-esi/common-coding-conventions/Readme.md

 not reuse variables in nested scopes or for different purposes.

-### Express Ideas in Code: Use Domain-Specific Names
+### Express ideas in code: use domain-specific names

 Avoid magic numbers (literal numbers with unclear origin/purpose) but always create constants with meaningful names.
-Create new types or derive subtypes from primitives to create more specific names.
-Especially for physical quantities.
+Create new types or derive subtypes from primitives to create more specific names, especially for physical quantities.

 **Bad ❌**